 One of the best ways to explore the diverse ecosystem around the lake is on foot.
 Canyons and washes are everywhere, presenting a challenge to even the most experienced of hiker.

-River Mountains: (4.9 miles moderate) – If you are up for a serious hike, then the River Mountains is for you.
-It will take you uphill, with a bit of a scramble at the end, to be rewarded with incredible views of Lake Mead at the end.
+River Mountains: (4.9 miles moderate) – If you are up for a serious hike, then the River Mountains trail is for you.
+It will take you uphill, with a bit of a scramble at the end, to be rewarded with incredible views of Lake Mead.

-White Owl Canyon: (3.6 miles – moderate) – As the water level has in Lake Mead, a number of twisting canyons have been revealed.
-The canyon has got its name from the owls that actually live in the slot canyon, so keep an eye out for these as you hike through the maze of rock on this exciting route.
+White Owl Canyon: (3.6 miles – moderate) – As the water level has lowered in Lake Mead, a number of twisting canyons have been revealed.
+This canyon got its name from the owls that actually live in the slot canyon, so keep an eye out for these as you hike through the maze of rock on this exciting route.

 St. Thomas: (2 miles – moderate) – When Lake Mead was first filled in the 1930s, the town of St. Thomas was flooded.
 Today, you can hike the original roads of the old settlement to get a better insight as to what was once in the area many years ago.

 Scuba Diving: Lake Mead is often considered one of the best freshwater lakes in the world for scuba diving.
 There are varying depths and plenty of submerged sites, with dives for both novice and technical divers.
 Some of the most popular dive sites include Kingman Walsh, Cathedral Cove, and Ringbolt Rapids.